DhiaNeji/Back-End-REIS/README.md

 # REIS-DQM Backend
-## This is my internship Backend developed with Java Spring Boot !
+## This Backend was developed during my internship in Vneuron INC !
 - Collecting data with Talend Data Integration.
 - Integrating and calling Talend jobs in this project.
 - Saving business rules in configuration file.